haiStoreVersion3/haiStoreV4/README.md

 # The Hai Store

-> This website is a mock eCommerce store for my CS:GO skins used to specifically showcase a dynamic resizable webpage created with intricate HTML/ CSS.
+> This web app is a mock eCommerce store for selling CS:GO skins.
+This app was created to specifically showcase a dynamic resizable webpage for desktop or mobile viewing.

 # Images